briangmilnes/APAS-AI/README.md

 This project implements algorithms and data structures from:

 **"Algorithms: Parallel and Sequential"**
-by Umut A. Acar, Guy E. Blelloch, and Robert Harper Milnes
+by Umut A. Acar, Guy E. Blelloch.

 The implementations aim to be faithful to the textbook while leveraging Rust's type system and performance characteristics.